apollographql/persistgraphql/README.md

 persistgraphql src/
 ```

-By default, the output will be palced in `extracted_queries.json`.
+By default, the output will be placed in `extracted_queries.json`.
 An output file can be specified as the second argument:

 ```
 persistgraphql index.ts output.json